eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ### Adjust kbase-ui’s plugin configuration to enable this plugin

-In `project/kbase-ui/config/app/plugins.yml` and `project/kbase-ui/config/app/prod/plugins.yml` there should already be a commented-out entry for this plugin.
+In `project/kbase-ui/config/app/plugins.yml`  there should already be a commented-out entry for this plugin.
 (All existing plugins were commented out at the beginning of this project.)

 Uncomment the entry for this plugin.